 Myelofibrosis is a rare blood cancer that’s part of a group of disorders known as myeloproliferative neoplasms (MPN).
 People with MPNs have bone marrow stem cells that grow and reproduce abnormally, leading to symptoms such as extreme fatigue, fever, and bone pain.

 Inflammation also plays a role in MPNs like myelofibrosis.
 It may increase symptoms of myelofibrosis and play a role in disease progression.
 The foods you eat can affect the level of inflammation in your body.

 There’s no specific myelofibrosis diet.
-But eating a balanced diet that’s rich in fruits, vegetables, whole grains, and healthy fats can help lower inflammation.
-It may even reduce symptoms of MPNs and slow down the progression of the illness.
+But eating a balanced diet that’s rich in fruits, vegetables, whole grains, protein sources, and healthy fats may help lower inflammation and help people with myelofibrosis have more energy.

 Read on for the current research on what foods to eat and avoid if you have myelofibrosis.